daos-stack/daos/docs/admin/rebuild_controls.md

 cleanup stage, `dmg` will report a no permissions error, `-DER_NO_PERM`.

-In this scenario, the admin can wait for the rebuild to be retried, and then reissue the "rebuild stop" command:
+In this scenario, the admin can wait for the rebuild to be retried, and then reissue the `rebuild stop` command:
 ```bash
 # multiple command invocations to query pool rebuild status
 $ dmg pool query <pool_label>